MisterHuh/epicMealPlanner/README.md

 ```$ git clone https://github.com/[user_name]/epicMealPlanner.git```

-2. Navigate to, and open the `cheersAndBeers` directory, then install the necessary dependencies.
+2. Navigate to, and open the `epicMealPlanner` directory, then install the necessary dependencies.

 ``` $ npm install ```